-Army Fee Assistance Program: Army Families who cannot be placed within 30 days of their request for care in a Military Installation child care program are referred to Child Care Aware of America (CCAoA) to determine their eligibility for Fee Assistance with an off-post Provider.
+Army Fee Assistance Program: Army Families who cannot be placed within 45 days of their request for care in a Military Installation child care program are referred to Child Care Aware of America (CCAoA) to determine their eligibility for Fee Assistance with an off-post Provider.
 Please call or email P&OS for more information.

 Items Required for Child/Youth Registration: Children/youth must be fully registered before they can use any CYS programs.
-Contact West Point P&OS to set up an appointment to complete your registration at 845-938-4458/0939.
+Contact West Point P&OS to set up an appointment to complete your registration at 845-938-4458/0939/1362.
 Limited "walk-in" services are available.

-expedite or avoid delay of the registration process, please have the following available: Identification Card (sponsor or spouse) Social Security Number Proof of Child Eligibility. (i.e. legal guardianship papers, child Military ID card, TRICARE card or DEERS printout from Soldier's AKO).
-Copy of Child's Birth Certificate.
-Required of DoD Civilians or contractors.
-Immunization Record or transcription Proof of Income. (i.e. Leave and Earning Statements/pay vouchers or proof of full-time school enrollment).
-Health Assessment/Sports Physical Statement or Well Baby Check Up.
-Due within 30 days of registration (Note: If a Family is registering and they want to sign up for a sport simultaneously, the physical must be provided by the first day of participation in the sport.)
-Local Emergency and Child Release Designees.
-Minimum of two.
-Family Care Plan.
-Dual/single Military only.
-Changes in immunization records, addresses, phone numbers, duty stations, emergency contacts, etc., must be kept current and updated within ten days of the change.
+To expedite or avoid delay of the registration process, please have the following available:

+- Identification Card (sponsor or spouse) - Proof of Child Eligibility. (i.e. legal guardianship papers, child Military ID card, TRICARE card or DEERS printout from Soldier's AKO). - Copy of Child's Birth Certificate.
+Required of DoD Civilians or contractors. - Immunization Record or transcription - Proof of Income. (i.e. Leave and Earning Statements/pay vouchers or proof of full-time school enrollment). - Health Assessment/Sports Physical Statement or Well Baby Check Up.
+Due within 30 days of registration (Note: If a Family is registering and they want to sign up for a sport simultaneously, the physical must be provided by the first day of participation) - Local Emergency and Child Release Designees.
+Minimum of two. - Immunization Records. - Family Care Plan.
+Dual/single Military only. - MST Self Registration Form.